cplmakerlab/cplmakerlab.github.io/_slidedecks/introduction-to-cnc-technology.md

       #### &nbsp;

-      #### What makes CNC better for making that object than 3D printing or
+      #### What makes CNC a better&nbsp; choice for making that object than 3D
-      laser cutting?
+      printing or laser cutting?
     background_color: '#a9e8e6'
     background_image:
     background_size: cover